samcole8/solent-latex-template/README.md

 LaTeX Template for Southampton Solent University reports.

+## Why use LaTeX?

+Formatting in Microsoft Word (and other document editors) is notoriously painful.
+LaTeX separates concerns by defining the layout as code, meaning you can focus on the content of your work without messing things up.

+It can also parse exported references into the document in the Solent-Harvard format, and will work with tools like RefWorks or Zotero.

 ## Disclaimer

 Every effort has been made to ensure that this template accurately produces documents in the required format.
 However, responsibility lies with the user in the event that it produces incorrectly formatted or corrupted content.